fvckgrimm/discord-fansly-notify/README.md

 ## TODO:

+- [ ] Hack together way to provide roles based on sub/follow per server
 - [x] Fix following logic to still add if account has no pfp and just let it be empty in the embed
-- [ ] Possibly separate live and post notification
+- [x] Possibly separate live and post notification
-    - [ ] Allow enabling and disabling one or the other
+    - [x] Allow enabling and disabling one or the other

 ## Running The Bot Yourself